tswen/esp-mesh-lite/components/mesh_lite/User_Guide.md

 **Note**: Due to certain characteristics of the IoT-Bridge component and some limitations of ESP-IDF, the component will apply a [patch](https://github.com/espressif/esp-iot-bridge/tree/master/components/iot_bridge/patch) during compilation for the currently used ESP-IDF.
 To avoid impacting other projects, it is best to maintain a separate ESP-IDF for the Mesh-Lite project.

+**Note**: It is recommended to refer to the [`sdkconfig.defaults`](./sdkconfig.defaults) file in the `components/mesh_lite` directory, which contains the key configurations required for mesh-lite.
+Copying this file directly into your project directory is recommended to ensure complete configuration and normal functionality.

 This ESP-MESH-LITE guide contains the following sections:

 1. [Introduction](#introduction)